sdevikar/ticktock-plexil-ticktock/README.md

 - PLEXIL installed and configured (See Plexil documentation for this)

 #### Running the application:
-1. Go to src/plans and generate the .plx file from the .ple plan
+1. Compile the PLEXIL plan as below:

 ```
+cd src/plans
 plexilc TickTockPlan.ple
 ```